alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 $CTA

-Even if your item isn't on the list, you must apply for a licence if the government tells you that you need one.
+Even if your item isn't on the list, you must apply for a licence if the government tells you that you need one or if you find it in the [good checker](https://www.ecochecker.trade.gov.uk/spirefox5live/fox/spire/).

 $CTA